 My Credit Card Pain – It’s Financially Good for me

-As such, it ensures I live within my means, that I don’t run up debts, that I only purchase things if I have the money to buy them.
+As such, it ensures I live within my means, don’t run up debts, and only purchase things if I have the money to buy them.
 It also means that I don’t tend to use my credit card for extravagances or for buying things on a whim.

-My trick is in the way that I perceive my card and the credit facility.
+My trick lies in how I perceive my card and the credit facility.
 It’s basically an attitude of mind – a psychological restraint.

 Now, being a saver by instinct (others might call it being tight), I don’t like spending money.
 For me, it’s an unpleasant experience.
 So, the thought of putting myself through two lots of pain rather than just having to suffer the once really doesn’t appeal.

-That’s why I always tend to be reluctant to buy things on my credit card.
+That’s why I’m always reluctant to buy things on my credit card.
 Spending money hurts; spending it twice on the same thing hurts doubly.

-Expenditure on items such as bills, insurances, licences – things that have little physical representation – are particularly irksome to me.
-I don’t like paying for them in the first place so to feel that I am paying for them twice is even more distressing.
+Expenditure on items such as bills, insurances, licences – things that have little physical representation – is particularly irksome to me.
+I don’t like paying for them in the first place, so to feel that I am paying for them twice is even more distressing.

-To pay for an item with cash or a debit card means that it is over and done with straight away.
-The transaction is immediately finalized and consigned to history.
-I might not have liked spending the money but I can, at least, now forget about it.
+Paying for an item with cash or a debit card means it is over and done with straight away.
+The transaction is immediately finalised and consigned to history.
+I might not have liked spending the money, but I can, at least, now forget about it.
 I can put it behind me.

 In contrast, credit card purchases linger.
 They can feel like a torturous pain as, faced with the bill, I am constantly reminded of their presence.
 It is only when they are paid off that I am released from their hold.